 “That’s easy for you to say,” frowned Sheila.
 “You have a good career.”

-“I have a tough career,” nodded Nattie.
+“I have a tough career,” replied Nattie.
 “Being a reporter and a woman at the same time means I have to fight every step of the way to make it anywhere in this business.
 You have to be ruthless for what I do, and you don’t need be me…So why do I do this?…I love it, for one thing, but you?
 You need something good and easy to settle into, something that isn’t…this.”

 The young lady bowed her head as if in silent thought.
 She looked up a moment later and frowned.